adam-p/yesterday-i-learned/c.md

 * The [`~ClassName`](http://stackoverflow.com/a/1395509/1558430) definition in a class denotes a destructor, because `ClassName` initially is a constructor, but negated by `~` to give the semantic meaning of a destructor.
 * `public:` followed by an indented block of methods, means that anything inside the block is public (same applies to `private`)
 * [Trigraphs](http://stackoverflow.com/questions/7825055/what-does-the-c-operator-do) are character mappings that map three characters to a single one, not found on older keyboards.
 For example, "??!" maps to "|".
+* You are supposed to use [Smart pointers](http://en.wikipedia.org/wiki/Smart_pointer) now (C++11), which manages memory allocation for you.
+You should never (supposedly) create references to objects like in C# and Java either; just create objects and C++ will manage the memory for you.